Lamoni's Wife

-Brief Biography
+Brief biography

 This Lamanite queen lived around 90 B.C. in the land of Ishmael.
 King Lamoni’s wife is described as a woman of great faith; her faith, according to the missionary prophet Ammon, exceeded that of the Nephites (Alma 19:10).
 When her husband fell to the earth and was unconscious for days, some of her servants tried to persuade her that he was dead and should be buried (Alma 19:5).
 Hearing that Ammon was a prophet, she sought his counsel.
 He promised her that the king was not dead, but would rise on the morrow (Alma 19:8).
 When the king indeed rose again, she too was overcome by the Spirit and received a testimony of Christ’s redemption.

-Insights into the Words and Phrases
+Insights into words and phrases

 The wife of King Lamoni speaks only 151 words.
 She is the only speaker in the Book of Mormon who uses the words "O blessed God" or "O blessed Jesus" to refer to Deity (Alma 19:29).
 She also exclaims that Christ has "saved me from an awful hell" and affirms to Ammon, "thou art a prophet."
 These words and phrases show her to be a woman with an acute and joyous understanding of the blessings of salvation that our Redeemer provides.